guinetn/basecamp/assets/slides/security/tls.md

 # TLS - Transport Layer Security

-"Protocol": we've agreed to do things like this Cryptographic protocol for providing secure Host-to-Host communication HTTPS communication protocol is encrypted using TLS (lock icon in url)
+"Protocol" =  we've agreed to do things like this Cryptographic protocol for providing secure Host-to-Host communication, ie client-server

+Can use for
+- Serve websites: HTTPS communication protocol is encrypted using TLS (lock icon in url)
+- Internal inter-datacenter communication on our backend

+**Authenticity**
+the server needs to prove to the client that it is the real server (and optionally, the client can prove to the server that it's the real client)
+Authenticity protects against active attackers

+**Key agreement**
+the server and client need to agree, over an insecure connection, on a temporary shared secret known only to them

+**Symmetric encryption**
+the server and client need to use their shared secret to encrypt the data they want to send over a secure connection

 1. TLS HANDSHAKE: Hi!
 Hola!
 Exchange encryption keys